thebusfactor/p11/M1_Requirements/Kristen_Report_Contribution.md

 aspect the user must be able to easily access information about the events after they have been notified.
 In order to do this, we must implement an easily accessible storage space for this information.

+**Efficiency Requirements**

+In order for the Bus Factor programme to meet it's requirements it must

+1. Performance Requirements
+      - Programme must be fast enough to detect a bus running a red light and notify the user within a matter of minutes.
+      - Must read video inputs at a fast speed so the detection isn't delayed and inaccurate.
+      - Must notify user quickly (good response time).
+      - Accuracy; Must detect the correct lights, must detect the correct colour, must accurately detect when the bus is crossing and not when it's finishing crossing as  the light turns red.
+    2. Space Requirements
+     - Programme can't use too must memory as there could be a lot of things stored??

  - Must be easy for the user to interact with the programme.
    - Must be used across Windows for MVP and Linux for end goal.